 The Virginia Wine & Spirits Academy (VAWSA) provides informative and fun wine and spirits education, in-class and online, for trade professionals and enthusiasts throughout Virginia and neighboring states.
 They offer a suite of qualifications covering wines and spirits.
 Like all WSET courses, they are designed for those just starting their careers and established professionals and enthusiasts passionate about wines and spirits.

 Tracy Waldron is a co-founder of the Virginia Wine & Spirits Academy.
 She is a former sommelier, winemaker, and wine importer.
 Having spent more than a decade in Napa Valley, she moved back to her hometown in 2016.
 Her goal is to push for industry diversity through education and direct mentorship of students and play a role in establishing a demand for qualified beverage industry leaders.

 Tracy previously worked as the marketing director for Vineyard 29 in Napa Valley.
-She also co-owned the wine label Analogue Wine Co and wine import company PellOneda.
+She also co-owned the wine label Analogue Wine Co and the wine import company PellOneda.
 Both are not defunct.

 The second founder is Chris Parker.
 Before VAWSA, Chris established New Horizon Wines, an international wine business consultancy focused on Virginia wine.
 He has worked as an executive in pharma, oil & gas, utility, telecom, financial services, and federal, state, and local businesses.
 He sold his stake in the wine school in 2020.